Insurance Coverage for Your International Move

 Is moving insurance mandatory?

-Claims must be filed immediately upon delivery by documenting any damage with photos and notifying the insurance provider in writing.
-Most companies require submitted claims within 30-90 days of delivery with supporting documentation like repair estimates and original purchase receipts.
+All claims must be made at time of delivery by including details of any damage in photographs and writing the insurance carrier.
+Most providers have filed claims within 30-90 days of reporting the delivery with supporting evidence such as repair estimates and original purchase receipts.

-You’ll need the bill of lading, original inventory list, photos/video of damage, repair estimates, and copies of your insurance policy and claim form.
-Keep all original purchase receipts for high-value items.
+Make sure to pack the bill of lading, original inventory list and photos/video of damage, as well as the estimate for repairs, your insurance policy and claim form.
+Keep receipts for large purchases.

 What’s the typical claims timeframe?